maryamkhan967/VigenPlay/README.md

 The result is a cipher that is both **educational and secure** for learning purposes — demonstrating layered encryption design and the importance of key complexity.

-The implementation, analysis, and attack experiments are documented in the attached project report .
+The implementation, analysis, and attack experiments are documented in the attached project report.

 ## ✨ Key Features